Scholarship Award and Renewability Information

 Students placed on "academic probation" after their first semester will be required to develop an academic recovery plan with their academic advisor before scholarship funds will be disbursed the following semester.
 Students placed on "academic probation" any other semester will forfeit their scholarship immediately.

 There are no provisions for reinstating a scholarship for future semesters if students do not meet the renewal criteria.
-However, if problems occur due to some extenuating circumstance or medical emergency, you may appeal to the Scholarship Review Committee through the Academic Scholarship Office with supporting documentation.
+However, if problems occur due to some extenuating circumstance or medical emergency, students may appeal to the Scholarship Review Committee through the Academic Scholarship Office with supporting documentation.
 Appeals are granted only in extreme circumstances beyond the student's control and when an appeal is filed before the appropriate grade point average is regained.
 The Scholarship Review Committee retains final authority regarding each appeal decision.

 Students who regain a cumulative 3.00 grade point average after losing their scholarship may be eligible for reinstatement of their scholarship for the following term.
 The student must submit a written scholarship appeal to request this reinstatement.
 Students who successfully reinstate their scholarship will be due to meet renewal criteria for the following academic year at the end of the semester in which the scholarship was reinstated.
 The Scholarship Review Committee retains final authority regarding each appeal decision.